tonyliang19/biof501-project/README.md

 ### Introduction

 Technological advances have enabled easy access to high-throughput transcriptome sequencing (RNA-Seq).
-It provides far high coverage and greater resolution of dynamic nature of transcriptome compared to previous microarray-based methods like Sanger sequencing [1].
-RNA-Seq allows us to compare specific conditions and understanding phenotypic variation through quantifying differentially expressed genes (DEGs) [2].
-However, this process of from sequencing data to counts of DEGs could vary a lot depending input sequence data type, protocol or library strategy.
-Due to these source of variations, there are many existing tools that identify DEGs from RNA-seq data, but not standardized as a modular, reproducible workflow.
-This modular feature allows simple replacement of tool to examine effects like alignment strategy, mapping reads, etc.
+It provides far higher coverage and greater resolution of the dynamic nature of transcriptome compared to previous microarray-based methods like Sanger sequencing [1].
+RNA-Seq allows us to compare specific conditions and understand phenotypic variation through quantifying differentially expressed genes (DEGs) [2].
+However, this process of sequencing data to counts of DEGs could vary a lot depending on input sequence data type, protocol, or library strategy.
+Due to these sources of variations, many existing tools identify DEGs from RNA-seq data but are not standardized as a modular, reproducible workflow.
+This modular feature allows simple replacement of tools to examine effects like alignment strategy, mapping reads, etc.

-Here, we introduce a Nextflow pipeline **DGE-analysis** that takes in paired-end RNA-sequencing data in fastq format, transforming it all the way to gene counts matrix across different conditions from biological sample, and presenting nice volcano plot [3] of DEGs.
+Here, we introduce a Nextflow pipeline **DGE-analysis** that takes in paired-end RNA-sequencing data in FATSQ format, transforming it to gene counts matrix across different conditions from biological sample, and presenting a nice volcano plot [3] of DEGs.

+In short, this pipeline tries to solve these aims:

+1. Reproducible workflow, pinning the versions of software used, as results differ from one to other versions.
+2. Interoperability, running under various system configurations and resource allocations without modifying the logic.
+3. Modular, replacing any software of interest in the pipeline as long it solves the same task like alignment, plotting, or different analysis tool.

 ### Workflow Overview